 You have a new roof!
-It’s beautiful, well-installed, long-lasting and the perfect color.
+It’s a beautiful, well-installed, long-lasting, and perfect color.
 By all accounts, it’s an excellent investment in your home and an important step in lengthening the life and value of your home.
 The curb appeal is outstanding, but the job isn’t over yet.
 Before your local roofing contractor packs up and moves on to the next job, there is the matter of roofing clean-up.

 - Make sure that clean-up is in the contract as part of the complete roofing job.
 Don’t sign a contract that doesn’t specifically outline the clean-up procedure.

 - Don’t sign-off on a roofing job until after the clean-up has been performed.
 Inspect your yard, look for any debris that wasn’t there prior to the roofing job.
 Only when a complete clean-up has been performed should you sign off on the job.

 - Have your roofer check once more for nails before they leave the site.
 Roofers have various methods of doing this, including metal detectors and magnetic devices.
 It’s worth the little bit of extra time it takes for one more check to see if any nails remain.
 Not only are they dangerous if you step on them, but they can also damage your lawn equipment or becoming flying projectiles when run over by a lawnmower.

 - If your landscaping has been damaged by a roofer, it is their responsibility to replace the damaged grass or shrubbery.
 Accidents can happen no matter how careful a roofer is.
 Your roofer doesn’t want to damage your property, but if something does happen, make sure it’s dealt with before signing off on the completion of the roofing project.